Alert Level 2

 The land was zoned ‘rural’ under the Operative District Plan but has been identified as a growth area of Porirua City since 2009.
 A plan change was required to rezone Plimmerton Farm for urban development

 In February 2019, Council approved that an application be made to the Minister for the Environment to use the Streamlined Planning Process (SPP) to progress the plan change to rezone land at Plimmerton Farm.
-This SPP process involves community and stakeholder engagement and consultation, submissions and a hearing before commissioners, with the Minister making the final decision.
+This SPP process involved community and stakeholder engagement and consultation, submissions and a hearing before commissioners, with the Minister making the final decision.

 On 1 October 2019 Council applied to the Minister for the Environment to use a Streamlined Planning Process for the Plimmerton Farm Plan Change.

 The application is available here.